Class | TokyoTyrant::RDB |

 Synchronize updated contents with the file and the device.

-the return value is true, else, it is false.
+If successful, the return value is the size of the value of the corresponding record, else, it is -1.